Banners and notices

 • {{SecureContext_Header}} — this generates a Secure context banner that indicates the technology is only available in a secure context.

-• {{AvailableInWorkers}} — this generates a note that indicates that the technology is available web workers.
+• {{AvailableInWorkers}} — this generates a Available In Workers note that indicates that the technology is available in worker context.

 Banners that are added automatically

-The following macros are automatically added to the content in order to match the statuses stored in the browser-compat-data repository:
+The following macros are automatically added to the content in order to match the statuses stored in the browser compat data repository:

 • {{SeeCompatTable}} — generates a This is an experimental technology banner that indicates the technology is experimental.